bjconlan/gdx-pbd/README.txt

-Java bindings for the PositionBasedDynamics library found at https://github.com/janbender/PositionBasedDynamics
+Java implementation for the PositionBasedDynamics library found at https://github.com/janbender/PositionBasedDynamics

 As such this work falls under the same generous license of which